jesyspa/cco-small-projects/fun/design.md

 translation.
 The Core representation does not rely on type information, and so non-well-typed terms can still be compiled (and may even run correctly).

-From an optimisation standpoint, BNormal forms are too strict.
+From an optimization standpoint, BNormal forms are too strict.
 The resulting program could be improved by defining a notion between ANormal and BNormal forms and performing an inlining pass after the initial translation.
 A similar situation arises when forcing has been introduced; a great many fresh variables